mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### If you have large number of predictors how would you handle them?

 This is a very open-ended question and in many cases domain knowledge will play a crucial role.
-Besides, There are no such hard and fast rules and this is wholly dependent upon the nature of the data.
+Besides, there are no such hard and fast rules and this is wholly dependent upon the nature of the data.
 With such a large number of independent variables, there is a strong presence of multicollinearity.
 The variables will be highly correlated to each other and this will provide incorrect results.
 One should certainly investigate collinearity before embarking on any analysis.

 You can apply regularization tools and select from Ridge, LASSO and Elastic Net regression.
 The best will be LASSO regression as it removes all the non significant variables that cause multicollinearity.
 You can use appropriate dimension reduction (eg. PCA) to see if there are still multicolinearity among the independent factors.
 If some eigen-value is near zero, you may drop one of them, or define a new factor (transformation).
 You can also use Principal Component Regression which is similar PCA but does regression.
 Severe multicollinearity will be detected as very small eigenvalues.
 To rid the data of the multicollinearity, principal component omit the components associated with small eigen values.
 Partial Least Squares Regression can laos cut the number of predictors to a smaller set of uncorrelated components.